KripkesBeard/KripkesBeard.github.io/index.md

 Hello!
 My name is Peter, welcome to my website.

 On this page you can find my programming work, focusing mainly on functional programming, interpreters, and compilers.

-You can find out more about me [here](https://kripkesbeard.github.io/about), and contact me at kripkesbeard@gmail.com
+You can click the summary below each project title to find out more about each one.
+You can also find out more about me [here](https://kripkesbeard.github.io/about), and contact me at kripkesbeard@gmail.com

 ## Books <a name="Books"></a>